CFM News and Upcoming Events

 Tuesday 30September 2014: CFM, FMG and SRC Event

 Giving guidance on future monetary policy in a very uncertain world, with David Miles (MPC Member, Bank of England).
 Chaired by Wouter Den Haan and joined by Charles Goodhart (discussant).
 Transcript and podcast also available.

-01 September 2014: Discussion Paper
+Friday 26 September 2014: Discussion Papers

 Past News and Events